ShamylZakariya/MarchingCubes/README.md

 From here, the default build task is **ctrl-shift-b** and debugging via **F5** works as expected.

 If using `gcc`, use `(gdb) Launch`, and if using `clang`, use `(CodeLLDB) Launch`.
 The latter requires the `CodeLLDB` extension to be installed.´

+## Running

+The build specifies two targets, `hello_mc` which is a simple exploratory playground, and `terrain` which is an "infinite" procedural world.